 Sanofi has deployed several tools and techniques to develop vaccines that target proteins, sugars or other features that allow pathogens to thrive in the human body.

-The company also develops monoclonal antibodies, which provide immediate protection against some diseases.
+It also develops monoclonal antibodies, which provide immediate protection against certain diseases.